kyma-project/website/docs/banner-modification.md

 ## Icon

-To use it put desired image file in [./src/banner/assets](../src/banner/assets) folder.
-This image will be scaled to fit into 30px wide, 45px high box, while preserving its original ascpect ratio.
+If you add an image to the banner, place it in the [`assets`](../src/banner/assets) folder.
+This image scales to fit into a box that is 30px wide and 45px high, while preserving its original aspect ratio.

 Image must be in `jpeg`, `png`, or `gif` format.